 The Traveler’s Aid hotline, which can put you through to your local consulate, is 211.

 About the Author: Zac Grace is a travel blogger and Jet Ski lover.
-This post was written by Zac on behalf of Virgin Australia and their cheap flights to Los Angeles.
+This post was written by Zac on behalf of Virgin Australia.